PSI-Lab/alice-sandbox/rna_ss/meetings/2019_06_21/README.md

 - Correlation (per each transcript) between father and mother is quite low, but increases with more stringent coverage cutoff.
+Is this due to actual differences between the two individuals?
+Or is it just experimental noise?
 A good baseline will be to compare between reps (need to re-process the child data).

 ![plot/family_pair_correlation_histogram.png](plot/family_pair_correlation_histogram.png)